Heather Rackin

 Select Publications

-Forthcoming.
+2024.
 Rackin, Heather, and Gibson-Davis, Christina.
 “Youth’s Political Identity and Fertility Desires.”
 Journal of Marriage and Family.
+Online first.
+See the preprint here.

 2022.
 Rackin, Heather and Gibson-Davis, Christina.
 “Familial Deaths and First Birth Timing.”
 Population and Development Review.
 48(4): 1027-1059.